Double-decker bus: United Kingdom

 The maximum permissible length of a rigid double-decker bus and coach in the UK is 15 m with 3 axles and 13.5 m metres with two.
 However, the total maximum dimensions, including trailer or articulated section, in normal circumstances are:

 Coaches are normally built to 4.38 m high, while 'highbridge' buses are normally about 20 cm taller.
 Articulated double-deckers are also allowed at a maximum length of 18.65 m.

-In 1941, Miss Phyllis Thompson became the first woman licensed to drive a double-decker vehicle in the United Kingdom.
-She drove for the bus company Felix Bus Services, then at Hatfield near Doncaster.